vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 :align: center
 ```

-Here is a couple of examples of processes:
+Here are a couple of examples of processes:

 ````{tab} FastQC
 Quality control process with `fastqc`